Connect with us

 Vehicles carrying the restricted use licence plates are only registered for use within certain approved areas, such as Singapore Changi Airport, Sentosa Island, the Zoo and others.

-They too carry a distinct green and red background licence plate with white letterings.
-As we can see in the example below, they also carry an “RU” prefix.
+They too carry a distinct green and red background licence plate with white lettering.
+As you can see in the example below, they also carry an “RU” prefix.

 Singapore Car Licence Plates Follow Different Index Series

-Many of us will know that private cars tend to follow a uniform index series for their Vehicle Registration Numbers (VRN), with three letters beginning with “Sxx” in the front, followed by one to four numbers, followed by another letter at the back.
+Many of you will know that private cars tend to follow a uniform index series for their Vehicle Registration Numbers (VRN), with three letters beginning with “SXX” in the front, followed by one to four numbers, followed by another letter at the back.

 Read Also: How Much Does It Cost To Bid For A Unique Vehicle Registration Number in Singapore?

 From the early 1900s, there were private car licence plates in Singapore, beginning with a single “S” series.
-A second letter was introduced “Sx”, as the vehicle population grew.
-This continued from SB to SY, with the exception of certain letters that were in use, such as SH for taxis.
+A second letter was introduced to be “SX”, as the vehicle population grew.
+This continued from SB to SY, with the exception of certain letters that were already in use, such as SH for taxis.
 SA was not used either.

-In 1972, the “Sx” series was exhausted, we switched to the “E” series.
+By 1972, the “SX” series was exhausted, and was switched to the “E” series.
 The plates EA to EZ ran from 1972 to 1984.
-“I” and “O” were not used in this series, presumably to avoid confusion with 1 and 0.
+Some letters such as “I” and “O” were not used in this series, presumably to avoid confusion with 1 and 0.

-In August 1984, the “Sxx” series made a return, albeit with a third letter.
-This series is running till today, with the car plate series “SNL” running in April 2023.
-Similarly, certain number plates were avoided, especially with vowels to avoid forming words.
-Given this, the series was started with SBA, completely avoiding “SAx” number plates.
-Others like “SKY” and “SLY” that also made words were excluded.
+In August 1984, the “SXX” series made a return, albeit with a third letter.
+This series is running till today, with the car plate series “SNZ” running in June 2025.
+Similarly, certain number plates were avoided, especially with vowels to avoid clashing with existing licence plates or forming words.
+Given this, the series was started with SBA, completely avoiding “SAX” number plates.
+Similarly, I and E in the second letter were also avoided for this reason.
+The “SHX” series was excluded as they are reserved for taxis.
+Prefixes that could make words tend to be excluded too, including “SKY” and “SLY”.

 For those who have always been wondering how the last letter in a car plate is derived, rest assured that it’s not random.
 Rather it is a “checksum number”, derived from a mathematical calculation based on two letters in the car plate and the rest of the numbers.

-From time to time, there may also be special number plates introduced for certain events, such as the Youth Olympic Games, where we used the “YOG” number plate, and the “AIRSHOW” number plate used during the Singapore Air Show.
+From time to time, there may also be special number plates introduced for certain events, such as the Youth Olympic Games, where the “YOG” number plate was used, and during the Singapore Air Show, where the “AIRSHOW” number plate was used.

 Read Also: Guide To Understanding How COE Bidding System Works In Singapore